Kosovo Albanians block roads for Serbian president’s visit

 - Inquest: Cranberries singer O'Riordan drowned after drinking

+“I have never been fascinated by someone’s hatred.
+But when someone is so mean, showing some symbols that they believe we get offended by, well they are very mistaken,” said Vucic, a former ultranationalist.
+“Now, I am even more determined to preserve peace, but also to preserve Serb institutions and Serb people” in Kosovo.

-The conflict ended with a NATO intervention that forced Serbia to pull out of Kosovo.
+The conflict ended with NATO intervention, which forced Serbia to pull out of Kosovo.
 Kosovo unilaterally declared independence in 2008 which Serbia doesn’t recognize.

+Stefanovic said that security in Kosovo has deteriorated and that gunshots have been reported to Vucic’s security guards, “which is a signal that Serbs are not welcome.”

+Stefanovic said that NATO-led KFOR troops and Kosovo police are being tested to provide safe passage for Vucic.